Zeetox12345/beregnloenefterskat/cursorrules.md

 5. Include **external sources** for authority
 6. **IMPORTANT:** All internal links should use the exact anchor text "beregn løn efter skat" for consistency and SEO benefits
 7. **LØNTABELLER:** Do NOT include "Kilde" columns in salary tables (løntabeller).
 Sources should be referenced in separate sections or footnotes, not in table columns.
-8. **DATE CHECKING:** Always verify the current date when creating new job pages.
-Update the "Opdateret" date to match the current month and year, and ensure sitemap dates use the correct YYYY-MM-DD format.
+8. **🚨 CRITICAL - DATE VERIFICATION:** ALWAYS ask the user for the current date at the start of creating any new job page.
+NEVER assume the current date.
+Use the exact date provided by the user in YYYY-MM-DD format for sitemaps and the corresponding Danish month name for the "Opdateret" field (e.g., "juni 2025" for June 2025).
+This is critical for SEO and content accuracy.

 ## Recent Examples